-On January 31, 2012, the Deputy Attorney General issued a memorandum in which all districts were authorized to create fast-track programs for illegal reentry.
+Compare United States v.
+Arrelucea-Zamudio, 581 F.3d 142, 149 (3d Cir.
+2009) (a sentencing judge has the discretion to consider a variance under the totality of the § 3553(a) factors, rather than one factor in isolation, on the basis of a defendant's fast-track argument; such a variance would be reasonable in an appropriate case) with United States v.
+Gomez-Herrera, 523 F.3d 554 (5th Cir.
+2008) ("because any disparity that results from fast-track programs is intended by Congress, it is not 'unwarranted' within the meaning of § 3553(a)(6)").
+See also United States v.
+Ramirez, 675 F.3d 634 (7th Cir.
+2011) (setting forth the circumstances which all districts were authorized to create fast-track programs for illegal reentry.
 The creation of fast track programs for illegal reentry in all districts appears to preclude a district court's grant of a variance on the basis of disparity between districts with fast track programs for illegal reentry and those without.
 However, fast track programs have been authorized in certain districts for felonies other than illegal reentry and those programs were not within the ambit of the Deputy Attorney General's January 31, 2012, memorandum.
 The memorandum made note of the existence of fast track programs for offenses other than illegal reentry in certain districts and indicated that these programs will continue through March 1, 2012, allowing for "a substantive review of these programs in due course."
 Fast track disparity continues to be a subject of sentencing litigation.
+116 a.
+Encouraged departures within individual guidelines